HeebaEddouh/Wordle/README.md

 ## Notes

-The project was challenging since the instructions were a little vague.
+Great project to practice on.
+The instructions were a little bit vague which made it difficult.

 ## License